tristenCodes/file-manager/README.md

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

+Once you have the necessary tools, create a `fm-config.txt` file.
+This file will be responsible for configuring the layout of the directories & files.

+### Configuring `fm-config` File

 ### Prerequisites